Leon Russianoff: Philosophy and later style

-Personal life, death, and legacy
+Personal life and death

 On August 14, 1940, Russianoff married Alice Kahn.
-Kahn, who worked on Wall Street for only $15 a week, provided Russianoff with the impetus to expand his teaching studio to financially support the marriage.
+Kahn, who worked on Wall Street for $15 a week, provided Russianoff with the impetus to expand his teaching studio to financially support the marriage.
 Together they adopted two children: Charlie in 1950 and Sylvia in 1956; shortly after adopting Charlie, they moved from Manhattan to Valley Stream, Long Island.
-After having an affair with Russianoff's friend, Kahn committed suicide out of guilt in 1963.
-Russianoff married again on November 2, 1966, this time to his former student Penelope Russianoff, a psychologist and socialite who was the daughter of Raymond Pearl.
+Kahn committed suicide in 1963; Clark reports she had been having an affair with Russianoff's friend and business partner.
+Russianoff married again on November 2, 1966, this time to Penelope, a psychologist and socialite who was the daughter of Raymond Pearl, a prominent American biologist and statistician.
+She had previously studied clarinet with Russianoff during the 1960s.
+At the time of his death, Russianoff owned homes in Manhattan, Sherman, Connecticut, and Truro, Massachusetts.

+After a short illness, Russianoff died on September 16, 1990, at the St. Luke's–Roosevelt Hospital Center.
+His funeral was held privately on September 18 in Manhattan, with music provided by his former pupils Naomi and Stanley Drucker, and a eulogy delivered by Naomi.
+(Note: Drucker's eulogy was later published in The Clarinet; see Porter 1990.)
+The Druckers were close to Russianoff: he is the namesake of their son, Leon, better known as Lee Rocker (double bassist of The Stray Cats), and the dedicatee of Meyer Kupferman's Double Concerto for Two Clarinets (1991), for which the Druckers arranged the commission.
+(Note: Russianoff had previously commissioned a work from Kupferman himself, entitled The Magician.)